Joker: Folie à Deux: Themes and analysis

 The finale where Arthur's crimes are trialed and he is made to seem sad and pathetic represents an effort by Phillips to subvert and undermine audiences who had seen Arthur as heroic in the first film, and the trial reiterates the events of the first film in a way that is intended to be dissatisfying and alienating to audiences.
-Likewise, Arthur renouncing his Joker persona before being unceremoniously killed by a younger inmate who is implied to be the real Joker has been interpreted as a deliberate attempt by the filmmakers to disappoint audiences, subversively denying fans their desire for a heroic or sympathetic narrative.
+Likewise, Arthur renouncing his Joker persona before being unceremoniously killed by a younger inmate, implied to be the Joker whom Bruce Wayne will go on to fight as Batman, has been interpreted as a deliberate attempt by the filmmakers to disappoint audiences, subversively denying fans their desire for a heroic or sympathetic narrative.
 Ultimately, the metafiction reflects Arthur's characterization; just as his society only cares for him for what he represents as Joker and rejects him when he renounces that persona, so does the audience reject Arthur.
 As a result, many said the film is a "very expensive punch line" for the same audiences who saw the first film, and that Todd Phillips himself was in a sense "the Joker" for consciously subverting the audience and studio's expectations.

 Director Quentin Tarantino, a fan of the film, noted its indebtedness to his own screenplay for Natural Born Killers (1994).
 In an interview with Bret Easton Ellis he said that "As the guy who created Mickey and Mallory, I loved what they did with it.
 I loved the direction he took.
 The whole movie was the fever dream of Mickey Knox".
 He also sees similarities to the film Peter Ibbetson (1935), based on the George du Maurier novel of the same name.
 He said, "It follows its storyline pretty almost exactly".